mshafae-spring-2021/cpsc-120-prompt-lab-05/part-1/README.md

 This means we need to tell the computer to add 5 to the King and that the secret card's suit is heart.

 We tell the computer the first card is _KH_, and then order the cards high, low, middle to tell the computer to add 5 to the King.
-We enter _JD_, _AC_, _7D_ which means add 5.
-Remember to use the formula (_base_ _card_ _value_ + 5) % 13 which evaluates to 5.
+We enter _JD_, _AC_, _7D_ which means the _secret steps_ is +5.
+Remember to use the formula (_base card value_ + 5) % 13 which evaluates to 5.
 Since the base card is a heart, the computer responds with 5H.

 ## Tips

+To facilitate calculations, imagine the deck as one continuous series of cards that are numbered from 1 to 52.
+Instead of ordering them by suit, order the cards by value.
+This means that the cards are ordered as _AC, AD, AH, AS, 1C, 1D, 1H, 1S,…, QC, QD, QH, QS, KC, KD, KH, KS_.
+This subtlety can be accomplished by first taking the cards value and then adding 0 for clubs, 1 for diamonds, 2, for hearts, and 3 for spades.
+In this fashion the cards _6C_, _6D_, _6H_, and _6S_ will have the values 6, 7, 8, 9.
+This facilitates looking up the _secret steps_.

+Convert the cards to initially have values between 0 and 12 where Ace is 0 and King is 12.
+Then use the formula card_value * 4 + SuitOffset() to map the card into the range 1 through 52.
+The value card_value is the value of the card between 0 and 12, and SuiteOffset() returns 1 for clubs, 2 for diamonds, 3 for hearts, and 4 for spades.

 When working with if-else-if-else conditions here are some tips to keep in mind: